AaronL0111/Product-Orders-Analysis-and-Demand-Forecasting/README.md

 ## Data sources

-The data used for this project can be found here
+The data used for this project is from BdRace, which can be found [here]([https://agriculture.canada.ca/en/market-information-system/rp/index%2Deng.cfm?action=ePR&R=243&PDCTC=#clfinput_err](https://www.tipdm.org:10010/#/competition/1620719578957127680/introduce)).

 ## Contributors
 - Aaron Liu